St John the Baptist Church, Halesowen

-The Church of St John the Baptist, Halesowen, is a Grade I listed Anglican Parish Church in the Black Country town of Halesowen, in the West Midlands, England.
+The Church of St John the Baptist, Halesowen, is a Grade I listed parish church in the Black Country town of Halesowen, in the West Midlands, England.
 It is part of the Church of England and lies within the Anglican Diocese of Worcester.
-Dedicated to John the Baptist, the Church has stood at the centre of Halesowen's religious and civic life for over 900 years.
+Dedicated to John the Baptist, the church has stood at the centre of Halesowen's religious and civic life for over 900 years.
 Its 160-foot spire, a prominent landmark rising from the valley of the River Stour, can be seen for miles around.

 History

 The Church is first mentioned in the Domesday Book of 1086, by which time it was likely to be the remains of an original Anglo-Saxon building.
 It states "In Clent Hundred, Earl Roger holds of the King a manor called HALAS, it contains ten hides.
 There are in the demesne four carucates and thirty six villeins and eighteen boarders and four radmen.
 A church with two priests."

 "Roger" refers to Roger de Montgomery who was granted the title of Earl of Shrewsbury from his actions at The Battle of Hastings and is the original founder of the oldest parts of the current building.

 Exact founding dates of the current building are difficult to establish.
 The Church is notable for its Norman arches, Nave and font being the oldest parts of the building dating to the early 12th Century.
 The west doorway was constructed soon afterwards and once served as a right of way through the Church.
 The Church originally was part of the endowment of Halesowen Abbey in the early 13th century.

 During the Middle Ages, St John's grew in importance as the centre of a wide parish covering what is now the Black Country.
 Its clergy were appointed by the Abbey until its dissolution in 1538, after which responsibility passed to the Crown.
 The parish continued to expand with the industrialisation of the town in the 18th and 19th centuries, culminating in the building of the large outer south aisle in the 1880s.

 In the Victorian period, major restoration was carried out under Richard Brindley Hone, vicar from 1836 to 1881.
 He introduced schemes of church refurbishment, a new Rectory, and oversaw the division of the ancient parish into five ecclesiastical districts in 1841.